dhil/inf-thesis-latex-cls/README.md

 # LaTeX class for Informatics theses
-This LaTeX class provide a document class for typesetting Informatics dissertations.
+This LaTeX class provides a document class for typesetting Informatics dissertations.

 It is a fork of `infthesis.cls` as found on Informatics DICE machines, however I have patched the class in various ways to make it more flexible.
+For the original class file and a basic usage example, look [here](http://www.inf.ed.ac.uk/systems/tex/informatics/infthesis).

 ## Dependencies
 The document class requires the following packages: